 Warning!
 Do not ship samples that contain alcohol by air carrier.
 Send by ground transport only.
+Do not request the carrier obtain a signature from our lab.

 Samples preserved in alcohol are considered to be hazardous and flammable material by federal regulation.
 To avoid the hazardous or flammable designation when shipping samples to our lab, we recommend the following procedure.